enzotiezzi/masked_text_flutter/README.md

                   hintText: "Digite seu CPF", labelText: "CPF"),
             ),

-'x' is the normal char that your text will have this sample reproduces something like this in the end: `111.111.111-11` (if you type all '1' of course, hehehe)
+'x' is the normal char that your text will have.

+this sample reproduces something like this in the end: `111.111.111-11` (if you type all '1' of course, hehehe)